dolthub/dolt/README.md

 ### What's it for?

 Lots of things!
-Git for Data is a generally useful tool with countless applications.
+Dolt is a generally useful tool with countless applications.
 But if you want some ideas, [here's how people are using it so far](https://www.dolthub.com/blog/2021-03-09-dolt-use-cases-in-the-wild/).